gabegm/gabriel/content/posts/Data-Science-<3-Clean-Code.md

                         type "str"; expected "int"
 ```

 You may not care about making your code easier for others to read, but all of the things I mentioned above are supposed to make life easier for you.
 The larger your codebase grows, the harder it'll be to maintain.
 Following these principles will make life a little easier.
-If you need some extra motivation, imagine that the next person to end up maintaining your code is a violent psychopath who knows where you live., that should do the trick.
+If you need some extra motivation, imagine that the next person to end up maintaining your code is a violent psychopath who knows where you live, that should do the trick.

 ## Consistency